chfal/virus_analyses/orthofinder_matching.md

 done
 ```

+# but wait!
 # realigning (chakras) once again

-but then i forgot with cristatellus we actually redid the alignments using another version of macse so i just did that really quickly
+I forgot with cristatellus we actually redid the alignments using another version of macse so I just did that really quickly.

 ```
 #!/bin/bash